19hours/sg-statutes/Acts/Income Tax Act.md

 ### Adjustment on change of basis of computing profits of financial instruments

-34A\.—(1) Notwithstanding the provisions of this Act, the amount of any profit or loss (as the case may be) or expense to be brought into account for the basis period for any year of assessment in respect of any financial instrument of a qualifying person for the purposes of sections 10, 14, 14I and 37 is that which, in accordance with FRS 39, is recognised in determining any profit or loss (as the case may be) or expense in respect of that financial instrument for that year of assessment.
+34A\.—(1) Notwithstanding the provisions of this Act, the amount of any profit or loss (as the case may be) or expense to be brought into account for the basis period for any year of assessment in respect of any financial instrument of a qualifying person for the purposes of sections 10, 14, 14I and 37 is that which, in accordance with FRS 39 or SFRS for Small Entities (as the case may be), is recognised in determining any profit or loss (as the case may be) or expense in respect of that financial instrument for that year of assessment.

 [7/2007]

+[Act 29 of 2012 wef 01/01/2011]

 (2) Notwithstanding subsection (1), the profit or loss or expense in respect of the financial instrument referred to in the following paragraphs shall, for the purposes of sections 10, 14, 14I and 37, be computed as follows: